 Long Chen Thar is the name given to Arnulf on August 13 2013 when he took the Upasaka vows during the Nyernga Ngakde summer retreat .
 This kind of Buddhist names have close relation to the Dharma (the "teaching of the Buddha" or "truth" or "reality").
 It can be translated to Long meaning "space" or "vast expanse" Chen meaning "great" and Thar meaning "to escape, to get free".
 In this context the meaning is to become free of Samsara and enter the vast expanse of great liberation.
 It is a Ngakpa name from the region of Amdo where students receive three syllable names from their teachers.

 Arnulf went to primary school in Buchenau (ZX Spectrum), Germany then moved to Montevideo, Uruguay where we first visited the Deutsche Schule Montevideo, then the British Schools of Montevideo where he received the International Baccalaureate in 1987 (Commodore C64 even then avoiding Mac boxes).
-During apprenticeship he visited the Konrad Zuse School in Hünfeld, Germany (but without any digital background).
+During his apprenticeship as a joiner he visited the Konrad Zuse School in Hünfeld, Germany learning about wood and construction, finished as journeyman in 1989.
 In 1991 Arnulf moved to study at the Geography Department of the Phillipps University of Marburg, Germany.
 Here he bought his first PC, a discarded office IBM with monochrome amber monitor and 2 floppy drives but no hard disk.
 He pimped it with a 2.2MB hard disk and later even with a 10MB hard drive removing any and all storage capacity issues forever.
 Shortly after arriving in Markburg he started to work as UNIX administrator for a (Sun Solaris Sparc Station 10) at the Geography department.
-This is also where he got in touch with his first GIS software named CATLAS (by Siemens Nixdorf) through Martin Klopfer.
+This was a technological quantum leap, started his digital addiction brought him in touch with his first GIS software named CATLAS (by Siemens Nixdorf) through Martin Klopfer.
 In 1994 he worked as GIS analyst at the university of Edmonton, Alberta in Canada.
 After coming back to Germany he moved to Bonn and continued his studies at the University of Bonn.

 He started to work as a freelance developer in Bonn and implemented desktop GIS applications on the API of the software WinCAT, later dubbed SICAD Spatial Desktop.
 He is not ashamed to admit that he did this on Microsoft Windows platforms and that he knows them all starting with DOS and ending with NT4.
 He was so good at it that colleagues awarded him the nick F1 (Help).
 Privately he stuck with OS/2 until it was just impractical to do so.
 With increasing experience he started to also provide practical consultancy and give trainings.
 In 2002 Till Adams put him in contact with MapServer which triggered Arnulf's Open Source carreer.
 It was the starting point of the natural evolution that most every developer eventually goes through when adopting Open Source development methodology and Free Software business models.
 It was also - unfortunately - more or less the end of his career as a core software developer.
 His influence on software development of the OSGeo project Mapbender which he founded in 2001 moved to the architecture level.
 Being the only one-eyed money monger between all the blind developers he became responsible for the operational side of the project.
 Eventually he came back to the command line as an operating system and SQL practitioner.
 He feels too old to do anything about this by now and is happy dealing with architectures, interoperability and connecting people.
 Later he was voted into the OGC Architecture Board where he advocates REST architecture paradigms.
 In 2010 he was hired by EuroGeographics as Technical Architect for the ESDIN project which developed a Spatial Data Infrastructure architecture for a selection of European and neighboring National Cadastre and Mapping Agencies.